Table of contents

 The roots of the principles and practice of TQM go back to the early 20th century and Frederick Taylor’s Principles of Scientific Management, which advocated a consistent method for performing tasks and inspecting finished work.

 In the 1920s, the industry began applying the concept of statistical process controls.
 Fast forward to Japan in the 1950s, when manufacturers in the country began to apply quality theory to production.
-By the 1960s the practice of seeking continuous quality improvement had become synonymous with Japanese business techniques.
-In the late 80s and early 90s, US companies began importing Japanese ideas into their businesses, and the concept of Total Quality Management spread from there all around the world.

 Most of these benefits derive directly from the eight core principles of Total Quality Management, which we explore in the next section: